-The school will notify the LA of numbers on roll in the school within 2 school days when requested to do so.
-This enables the LA to advise parents.
-When notified of an in-year application, a local Governing Board or admissions sub-committee will give the view of the school on whether a place should be offered within 5 school days.
-Decision-making cannot be made solely by email or by a single individual.
+The admission authority may meet virtually (for example by video or conference call The admissions authority will consult with the Local Admissions Panel within 5 school days of receiving an in-year application and record its decisions and the reasons for them. ).
 This is to ensure that a decision can be communicated to the parent within 15 school days.
 If the decision is to refuse admission, the LA may then consider under its Hard to Place provision or In-Year Fair Access Protocol.